-Statutes as adopted by the IFLRY General Assembly in Troia, Portugal, December 1{st}-3{rd}, 1989 and last amended at the 44th General Assembly in Barcelona, Spain, 23-25 November, 2018.
+Statutes as adopted by the IFLRY General Assembly in Troia, Portugal, December 1st-3rd, 1989 and last amended the 46th General Assembly in Cape Town, South Africa, 28th of November - 1st of December 2019

 1. General

 1.1 Languages

 The official languages of the association shall be English, French, and Spanish.
 In the case that no translation facilities are available the working language will be English.
 The mandatory language of the Statues is German.